Tips Bulletin

 You can clean small pieces of brass with a combination of everyday household products, and an ultrasonic cleaner.
 Ultrasonic cleaning machines use a high-frequency vibration to deliver the homemade brass cleaner deep into the gaps between the surfaces, helping to clear away buildup.

-They can be used to clean jewelry, coins, silverware, and cutlery as well as eyeglass cleaner.
+They can be used to clean jewelry, coins, silverware, cutlery, and eyeglasses.
 To make the homemade ultrasonic cleaning solution, you’ll need the following.

 Mix the ingredients in a small bowl.
 Stir thoroughly to ensure the ingredients are mixed.
 Add the solution to the cleaner.
 Add your brass pieces and turn on.
 Allow the cleaner to run for at least fifteen minutes.
 Remove the brass from the ultrasonic cleaner and dry with a clean, soft cloth.